Canadian flag waiving

 The Federal government offered the Provinces an arrangement to end their sales taxes and participate in the GST at a combined rate of 13% (originally it was 15%).

 It promised to collect the combined tax and to refund the extra 8% to participating Provinces.
 The Harmonized Sales Tax (HST) would follow the same rules as the GST, except that the rate in their Province would be 13%.
-To date, only three Provinces have adopted the HST:
+Prior to July 1, 2010, only three Provinces had adopted the HST:

 • Nova Scotia